Type 1 vs Type 2 Diabetes- 15 Minutes to Read

 Type 2 Diabetes Management Entails:

-By taking these actions, you can assist maintain your blood sugar levels near normal levels, which can help delay or stop issues.
+By taking these actions, you can assist in maintaining your blood sugar levels near normal levels, which can help delay or stop issues.

 Medicines for Type 1 vs Type 2 Diabetes: